-Submits that to reduce unemployment through fishery/fish farming, and boost fish production to stop importation and enhance exportation of fish and fish products, thus increasing the Country's foreign exchange earnings, there is an urgent need for the Establishment of a Ministry of Fisheries, Aquaculture and Marine Resources:
+Submits that to reduce unemployment through fishery/fish farming, and boost fish production to stop importation and enhance exportation of fish and fish products, thus increasing the country's foreign exchange earnings, there is an urgent need for the Establishment of a Ministry of Fisheries, Aquaculture and Marine Resources;

-Also believes that establishing a separate Ministry to drive this sector will not only save Nigeria the excess of \$2.06billion yearly but create employment opportunities for local fish farmers and other stakeholders in the value chain to thrive, boost international trade, increase foreign exchange and revenue generation for the country;
+Also believes that establishing a separate Ministry to drive this sector will not only save Nigeria the excess of \$2.06 billion yearly but create employment opportunities for local fish farmers and other stakeholders in the value chain to thrive, boost international trade, increase foreign exchange and revenue generation for the country;

-- (i) Urge the Federal Government to establish the Ministry of Fisheries, Aquaculture and Marine Resources to govern the fisheries and aquaculture sector, formulate plans, strategies, policies and programmes for fisheries development to guide fisheries economic reform; - (ii) Mandate the Committee on Agricultural Production and Services and Legislative Compliance to ensure implementation. - 5.
-Need to Investigate the Allegation of Abuse of Tax Incentives, Tax Breaks and Tax Waivers by Public Institutions and Companies benefitting from Tax Incentives:
+- (i) urge the Executive Arm to establish the Ministry of Fisheries, Aquaculture and Marine Resources to govern the fisheries and aquaculture sector, formulate plans, strategies, policies and programmes for fisheries development to guide fisheries economic reform; - (ii) mandate the Committees on Agricultural Production and Services, and Legislative Compliance (when constituted) to ensure compliance (Hon.
+Awaji - Inombek Dagomie Abiante - Andoni/Opobo Nkoro Federal Constituency).